 The dogs had a blast in the warm water and Lincoln even ran around which was surprising since he has been limping a little lately.

 We got showers and changed into owling gear.
 Long pants and boots.
 We also brought along all kinds of technology.
-Phones with owl calls and ability to record, a bini boom box and night binoculars.
+Phones with owl calls and ability to record, a mini boom box and night binoculars.
 We had found a more direct route than the one that Google supplied, which is why an initial scouting of the area can pay off.

 After and hour or so, the lesser poor wills came out, the local nesting Great Horned Owl perched on a high cactus, and the sun was barely visible.